|God Loves You|

 "You evildoers frustrate the plans of the poor, but the Lord is their refuge."
 Psalm 14:6 NIV.

-There is hope that this verse only says "frustrate," not "defeats," or "conquers" or "overcomes."
-Evil can only succeed frustrateing us unless we surrender to it.
+This verse is hopeful because it only says "frustrate," not "defeats," or "conquers" or "overcomes."
+Evil can only succeed to frustrate us if we surrender to it.
 Our victory has already happened at the cross.
 The greatest evil, sin, has been defeated by the death and resurrection of our Savior.

 It is a marvel that God would welcome the poor!
 Rulers keep their distance from the poor but here we see the Ultimate Ruler inviting the poor to find refuge in Him.
 What a hope that no matter who you are you will be accepted into the refuge of the Almighty God.